Sesame OIT - FAQs in our Allergy Clinic

 Sesame OIT must be performed in a specialised safe allergy centre, such as ACE, under close medical supervision.
 Allergy specialists should guide therapy.

 You'll need to take your daily sesame dose consistently, and the treatment requires a long-term commitment.
-Depending on your journey and tests over time, a less rigorous regimen may be offered.

 The therapy can significantly improve quality of life by reducing anxiety about accidental exposures and expanding food choices.